alshdavid/mach/CONTRIBUTING.md

 ## Building an Example

-To build an example project with Mach, simply navigate to the example to build and run:
+To build an example project with Nitropack, simply navigate to the example to build and run:

 ```bash
 cd examples/basic